 Can I download the Property Tax Reduction application online?

 Yes.
 You can visit our forms and documents page to download the Property Tax Reduction application in .pdf format.

 NOTE: You must have an Adobe Acrobat viewer loaded on your computer to read this file.
 Please click here to download the viewer on your computer.
 Once the Acrobat viewer is loaded on your computer, you will be able to read the worksheet.

 Can I have an application mailed to me?

 Certainly!
 Feel free to contact us by one of the methods below.
 We’ll be happy to give you an application and explain any of the requirements asked on the form (Note: applications are only available between January 1 and April 15).

 Whom do I contact if I have further questions?

 Property Tax Deferral

-The Idaho State Tax Commission administers the Property Tax Deferral program, but you must apply for this tax deferral through your county assessor’s office by April 17, 2017.
-For more information on program guidelines and filing procedures, call your county assessor’s office or Pam Waters at the Tax Commission at (208) 334-7736.
+The Idaho State Tax Commission administers the Property Tax Deferral program, but you must apply for this tax deferral through your county assessor’s office by April 15 of the current year.
+For more information on program guidelines and filing procedures, call your county assessor’s office or the Idaho State Tax Commission at (208) 334-7736.
 If you would like to obtain more information on the Property Tax Deferral program you may download the application or brochure from our Documents and Forms page under the Property Tax Reduction section.